charlenechanmy/Employee-Attrition/README.md

 turnover rates.
 Disengaged employees also cost a company a bomb!

-The current attrition related problem in IBM is currently at a high 16% attrition rate and our goal is to reduce it to 10%.
+For this project, I got the opportunity to examine the renowned IBM Employee Attrition dataset to find characteristics that influence employees’ decision to leave their firm.
+In addition, I developed a model to predict if a given employee will quit based on a range of criteria such as overtime status, age, and so on.
+The current attrition related problem in IBM is currently at a high 16% attrition rate and my goal is to reduce it to 10%.

 ## Objective
 1. Identify important factors influencing attrition